Cerisy-la-Forêt: Name

+'Cerisy-la-Forêt' is often referred to as 'Cerisy'.
+The name's origin is undocumented and undetermined.
+"Cerise" is the French word for "cherry," and at one time this was thought to be the origin.
+However, the ancient word for "cherry orchard" would have evolved into a modern name like "Cerisay" or "Cerise."

+Current thought is that the area bears the name of an ancient Gallo-Roman who owned it and might have been called Cerisius or Cesarius.
+One of the oldest mentions of the place dates from the 9th century when one of the Dukes of Normandy called it Cerasiacus in a charter.
+Under the Ancien Régime its name referred to the abbey: abbatia Cerasii in 1042; abbas de Cereseio in 1351.
+The name was changed after the French Revolution to Cerisy-la-Forêt to refer to the nearby Cerisy Forest.

 History

 Ancient history

 Cerisy was first settled as an oppidum, the ruins of which remain outside the town.

 The Romans built a fort to guard the Roman road that ran through the valley.

 Middle Ages

-The earliest mention of Cerisy-la-Forêt dates back to the 6th century, when Gaul began to Christianize.
-Vigor, one of the first evangelists in the region, received from Volusian, the local lord, twenty-five villages, to thank him for having rid the region of a "horrible serpent that put to death men and animals".
+The earliest mention of Cerisy-la-Forêt dates back to the 6th century when Gaul began to Christianize.
+Vigor, one of the first evangelists in the region, received from Volusian, the local lord, twenty-five villages as thanks for having rid the region of a "horrible serpent that put to death men and animals".
 Around 510 AD he built a monastery dedicated to St. Peter and St. Paul on the site of what had been a Druid holy site.

-In the 9th century, Neustria was invaded by the Vikings, who in 891 plundered Bayeux, and Vigor's monastery was destroyed.
-King Charles III the Simple gave Rollo the countries of the lower Seine in the Treaty of Saint-Clair-sur-Epte in 911, and then Bessin in 924.
+Vigor's monastery was destroyed when Vikings invaded Neustria in the 9th century.
+They plundered Bayeux in 891 and King Charles III the Simple gave Rollo the countries of the lower Seine in the Treaty of Saint-Clair-sur-Epte in 911, and then Bessin in 924.

-Cerisy became an important market town under the Normans, who build Cerisy Abbey.
-The abbey went on to consist of forty-eight parishes and eight priories, including two in England, (Sherborne and Peterborough).
+Cerisy became an important market town under the Normans who build Cerisy Abbey.
+The abbey went on to consist of forty-eight parishes and eight priories, including two in England (Sherborne and Peterborough).
 Dependent on the Holy See, Cerisy maintained close relations with monasteries in Mont-Saint-Michel, Saint-Ouen, Jumièges, Le Bec-Hellouin, Fécamp and of course Caen.

-In 1337, the dynastic rivalries between the Valois and the king of England precipitated the Hundred Years' War, which plunged the country into misery, aggravated by epidemics of plague.
-The Abbey of Saint-Vigor de Cerisy was fortified, and a garrison settled there.
-In 1418, Richard de Silly, knight and captain of the abbey, was obliged to cede the abbey to the King of England.
+In 1337, the dynastic rivalries between the Valois and the king of England precipitated the Hundred Years' War, plunging the country into misery aggravated by epidemics of plague.
+The Abbey of Saint-Vigor de Cerisy was fortified and a garrison settled there.
+In 1418 Richard de Silly, knight and captain of the abbey, was obliged to cede the abbey to the King of England.
 However, after the victory of the constable de Richemont over the English at the Battle of Formigny in 1450, Normandy returned definitively to the kingdom of France.